 The ship is operated from the 360° view navigation bridge, located amidships.
-The bridge incorporates fully automated control systems to manage all machinery and equipment on-board.
+The bridge incorporates fully automated control systems to manage all on-board machinery and equipment.

 It carries two 7m-long, high-speed ZH 749 semi-rigid aluminium hull boats in the aft section to conduct search-and-rescue operations at sea.
 One of the boats is launched and recovered using a stern ramp, while the other is deployed using Vestdavit davit.

 Guyanese light patrol vessels are armed with a 20mm, bow-mounted NARWHAL light remotely operated gun turret made by Nexter to provide self-defence against asymmetric threats at short ranges.
 Fitted with day/night electro-optic cameras and a moving target indicator, the gun mount can also be used for surveillance and monitoring missions.